paragliding training center

 Metal fatigue – Pilots who put many hours on their Miniplane MUST keep an eye out for this hazardous and hard to see problem.

-Mounts, rubber – These are normal consumable parts that fail with use.
+Mounts, engine – These are normal consumable parts that fail with use.
 Pilots must keep an eye on them and replace them regularly.

 Muffler springs – see "Exhaust system springs" above.